What is Life Listed and Who is Danny Dover?

-You can watch my TEDx talk to see my story.
+You can watch his TEDx talk to see the whole story.

 My story starts out very ordinary and then takes some very unexpected and crazy turns.
 This is not your typical self improvement tale.

 I was born and raised outside of Seattle, Washington in the United States.
 From a young age I was extremely interested in the Internet and attended the University of Washington in an effort to study it more formally.
-I bounced around focuses for a while (computer science, informatics and business with an emphasis in information systems), took all of the Internet related classes I was eligible for and eventually decided to intern at a local startup Internet marketing company called SEOmoz.
+I bounced around focuses for a while (computer science, informatics and information systems), took all of the Internet related classes I was eligible for and eventually decided to intern at a local Internet marketing startup called SEOmoz.

 As I gained momentum, my journey started to increase in pace.
-I doubled down on my bucket list efforts and moved out of the United States.
+I doubled down on my life list efforts and moved out of the United States.
 I first moved to Argentina and made Buenos Aires my base for South America.
-I spent six of the best months of my life there and finished all of my bucket list items on that continent.
+I spent six of the best months of my life there and finished all of my life list items on that continent.
 Next, I moved to Los Angeles to tackle North America.
-I spent 6 months there and finished the vast majority of my North American bucket list items there too.
-I then moved to Barcelona, Spain to work on my bucket list items in Europe.
+I spent 6 months there and finished the vast majority of my North American life list items there too.
+I then moved to Barcelona, Spain to work on my life list items in Europe.
 I did the same in Australia and Asia.

 This blog chronicles my continued journey.